thomasWeise/aitoa/book/metaheuristics/evolutionaryAlgorithm/README.md

 ## Evolutionary Algorithm {#sec:evolutionaryAlgorithm}

-We now already have one more or less functional, basic optimization method &ndash; the hill climber.
+We now already have one functional, basic optimization method &ndash; the hill climber.
 Different from the random sampling approach, it makes use of some knowledge gathered during the optimization process, namely the best-so-far point in the search space.
-However, only using this single point led to the danger of premature convergence, which we tried to battle with two approaches, namely restarts and the search operator `nswap` spanning a larger neighborhood from which we sampled in a non-uniform way.
+However, only using this single point led to the danger of premature convergence, which we tried to battle with two approaches, namely restarts and the search operator `nswap`, spanning a larger neighborhood from which we sampled in a non-uniform way.
-These concepts can be transfered rather easily to may different kinds of optimization problems.
+These concepts can be transfered rather easily to many different kinds of optimization problems.
 Now we will look at a third concept to prevent premature convergence:
 Instead of just remembering and utilizing one single point from the search space during our search, we will work on an array of points!

 ### Evolutionary Algorithm without Recombination {#sec:evolutionaryAlgorithmWithoutRecombination}

 Today, there exists a wide variant of Evolutionary Algorithms (EAs)&nbsp;[@WGOEB; @BFM1997EA; @G1989GA; @DJ2006ECAUA; @M1996GADSEP; @M1998GA; @CWM2012VOEAFRWA; @S2003ITSSAO].
-We will begin with a very simple, yet efficient variant: the $(\mu+\lambda)$&nbsp;EA without recombination.[^EA:no:recombination]
-This algorithm always remembers the best&nbsp;$\mu\in\naturalNumbersO$ points in the search space found so far.
+We will here discuss a simple yet efficient variant: the $(\mu+\lambda)$&nbsp;EA without recombination.[^EA:no:recombination] This algorithm always remembers the best&nbsp;$\mu\in\naturalNumbersO$ points in the search space found so far.
 In each step, it derives&nbsp;$\lambda\in\naturalNumbersO$ new points from them by applying the unary search operator.